 SL positioning to enhance Uu positioning: SL positioning can be further utilized to enhance the performance of Uu-based positioning.
 Under limited network deployment or harsh NLOS conditions, UEs can make use of SL anchors with known/fixed locations (e.g., RSUs) in addition (or alternative) to the gNBs.
 Such approach would enable increased positioning accuracy.

-Observation: SL can be also utilized to enhance or offload Uu-based positioning, or simply offload Uu control signaling for positioning purposes via SL communications.
+Observation 2: Sidelink can be also utilized to enhance or offload Uu-based positioning, or simply offload Uu control signalling for positioning purposes via SL communications.

+As a result, we consider the in-coverage scenario for studying joint Uu/SL positioning.

-Proposal: For in-coverage (IC) positioning, study joint Uu/SL positioning.
+Proposal 2: For in-coverage (IC) positioning, study joint Uu/SL positioning.